otatski/dotfiles/nvim/.config/nvim/keymaps.md

 |`>`            |                       |               |

 ## Plugins
-> The below keymaps are used for their relavent *Plugins*
+> The below keymaps are used for their relevant *Plugins*

 ### NvimTree
 -  Used for NVimTree